The Trap of Busy Work: Are You Really Moving the Needle?

 Chronic Stress

 When you are busy most of your work day, your body is in a constant state of stress response.
 The body is geared up to fight or flee, which is helpful only during actual moments of crisis.
+This stress response can become chronic and routine, making you tired and overwhelmed.
+A heightened and prolonged stress response can also reduce your ability to be responsive and make you reactive.

 Summary